This post may contain affiliate links. Please read our disclosure policy.

 • Baking powder, baking soda & salt – The essentials that round out flavor, provide rise, and help the bread brown in the oven.
 Fun fact: baking soda reacts with bananas to create those brown flecks in the bread.

-• Vanilla extract – Add depth through a complex blend of flavors, unlike artificial vanilla which only has vanillin.
+• Vanilla extract – Add depth through a complex blend of flavors, unlike artificial vanilla which only has one-note vanillin.

-How to make gluten free banana bread
+How to gluten free banana bread (step by step photos)

-4. Transfer and bake: Scrape it into a greased 9×5-inch loaf pan and smooth the top with a spatula.
+Scrape the prepared batter into a greased and lined 9-inch x 5-inch loaf pan.
+Lining with parchment helps the bread bake evenly without sliding around, and makes it easy to lift the prepared bread from the pan easily.
+Smooth the top with a spatula for even baking.
 Bake at 350°F for about 50 minutes, or until a toothpick comes out with a few moist crumbs but no wet batter.

-5. Cool: Let the bread cool in the pan for 10 minutes, then transfer to a wire rack to cool completely before slicing.
+Let the bread cool in the pan for 10 minutes to finish baking and become stable enough to transfer.
+Then transfer to a wire rack to cool completely before slicing so the starches have time to become firmer and hold their moisture.

 Collage of raw batter in loaf pan and baked bread in loaf pan.